Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

+For general non-normal test configuration, we replace the equivariant canonical divisor class $K_{\bar{\mathcal{X}}/\mathbb{C}P^1}^T$ with an equivariant Chow class $\kappa_{\bar{\mathcal{X}}/\mathbb{C}P^1}^T$ as explained in \cite{Ino3}, which fits into equivariant Grothendieck--Riemann--Roch theorem for general scheme (cf. \cite{EG2}).

 In \cite{Ino3}, we introduce an equivariant characteristic class $\bm{\mu}^\lambda = \bm{\mu} + \lambda \bm{\sigma}$ for family of polarized schemes.
-The $\mu$-Futaki invariant is understood as ``\textit{the derivative of the $\mu$-character at $\xi$ to the direction of the test configuration $(\mathcal{X}, \mathcal{L})$}''.
-We justified this slogan by introducing a differential operator $\mathcal{D}_\xi$ on equivariant cohomology and applying it to the $\mu$-character $\bm{\mu}^\lambda$.
+The $\mu$-Futaki invariant is understood as ``\textit{the derivative of the $\mu$-character at $\xi$ along the test configuration $(\mathcal{X}, \mathcal{L})$}''.
+We justified this slogan by introducing a derivation $\mathcal{D}_\xi$ on equivariant cohomology and applying it to the $\mu$-character $\bm{\mu}^\lambda$.
 This idea applies not only to test configuration, but also to family of polarized schemes, which yields an analogue of CM line bundle in our $\mu$K-stability context.